Nebraska

 North Dakota

-A handyman must have a contractor license to perform any jobs in North Dakota that are worth more than $4,000.
-The contractor license covers any construction, alteration or repairs to a property.
+North Dakota requires a contractor license for any job worth more than $4,000, including construction, repairs and alterations.
 It is awarded by the Secretary of State of North Dakota.

 There are four classes of licenses based on the size of the jobs you plan to work on.